aaron-15/PUI2016_ajd629/HW1_ajd629/README.md

 ASSIGNMENT 1

-For the first part of the assignment, I took assistance from Vishwajeet Shelakar.
+For the first part of the assignment, I took assistance from Vishwajeet Shelar.

 He helped me with resolving my merge conflict in the lab work.